-- AirBnB: The bright, sunny Sugarpoppy Cottage is colorful, charming, budget-friendly, and has one of the most inviting private pools I’ve ever seen – just steps from the bedroom.
-It’s just a block from Duval Street, so you’ll have your own private oasis in the center of it all.
+- VRBO: The bright, sunny La Puerta Rosa home is colorful, charming, budget-friendly, and has one of the most inviting private pools I’ve ever seen – it truly looks like an island oasis.
+It’s in the Old Town district, so you’ll have your own private paradise and be about a mile from Duval Street.
 I’ve never been so tempted to pick up and move to Key West for a month as I am looking at this place.

 The Best Things To Do In Key West

 Go Snorkeling in a Coral Reef